maoxiaowei97/DRL4Route/README.md

 # DRL4Route
-DRL4Route: A Deep Reinforcement Learning Framework for Pick-up and Delivery Route Predictio.
+DRL4Route: A Deep Reinforcement Learning Framework for Pick-up and Delivery Route Prediction.

 # Usage
 Use the following command to run the code: `python run.py`